 Compensation.
 The provisions of this Section apply to agents who sell Contractor’s QHPs though the Individual Exchange.

 Compensation Methodology.
 Contractor shall be solely responsible for compensating agents who sell Contractor’s QHP through the individual market of the Exchange.
 Contractor shall use a standardized agent compensation program with levels and terms that shall result in the same aggregate compensation amount to agents whether products are sold within or outside of the Exchange.
-Contractor shall provide the Exchange with a description of its standard agent compensation program on an annual basis.
+Contractor shall provide the Exchange with a description of its standard agent compensation program and policies on an annual basis.

 Incentive Compensation Program.
-In order to enhance consistency in sales efforts for products offered inside and outside of the Exchange, Contractor shall add the agent’s sale of Contractor’s Certified QHPs through the Exchange to the agent’s sale of Contractor’s individual policies outside the Exchange to determine agent’s aggregate sales that are used by Contractor to determine incentive or other compensation payable by Contractor to agent, to the extent such aggregation is necessary to determine agent compensation under Contractor’s applicable agent agreement or compensation program.
+In order to enhance consistency in sales efforts for products offered inside and outside of the Exchange, Contractor shall add the agent’s sale of Contractor’s QHPs through the Exchange to the agent’s sale of Contractor’s individual policies outside the Exchange to determine agent’s aggregate sales that are used by Contractor to determine incentive or other compensation payable by Contractor to agent, to the extent such aggregation is necessary to determine agent compensation under Contractor’s applicable agent agreement or compensation program.
 Contractor shall provide information as may reasonably be required by the Exchange from time to time to monitor Contractor’s compliance with the requirements set forth in this Section.
 Contractor’s standard agent compensation and incentive compensation programs entered into or in effect prior to January 1, 2014 shall not be subject to the requirements of this Section.

 Agent Appointments.
 Contractor shall maintain a reasonable appointment process for appointing agents who contract with Contractor to sell Contractor’s QHPs to individuals through the Exchange.
-Such appointment process shall include: (i) providing or arranging for education programs to assure that agents are trained to sell Contractor’s QHP through the Exchange, (ii) providing or arranging for programs that enable agents to become certified by the Exchange; provided, however, that certification by the Exchange shall not be a required condition for an agent to sell Contractor’s QHP on the individual market and (iii) confirmation of agent’s compliance with State laws, rules and regulations applicable to agents, including those relating to confidentiality and conflicts of interest, and such other qualifications as determined in Contractor’s reasonable discretion.
+Such appointment process shall include: (i) providing or arranging for education programs to assure that agents are trained to sell Contractor’s QHPs through the Exchange, (ii) providing or arranging for programs that enable agents to become certified by the Exchange; provided, however, that certification by the Exchange shall not be a required condition for an agent to sell Contractor’s QHPs outside of the Exchange and (iii) confirmation of agent’s compliance with State laws, rules and regulations applicable to agents, including those relating to confidentiality and conflicts of interest, and such other qualifications as determined in Contractor’s reasonable discretion.